Notice of 60-day information collection under review: Request for Premium Processing Service; Form I-907

 (4) Minimize the burden of the collection of information on those who are to respond, including through the use of appropriate automated, electronic, mechanical, or other technological collection techniques or other forms of information technology, e.g., permitting electronic submission of responses.

-(1) Type of Information Collection: Extension of a currently approved information collection.
+(1) Type of Information Collection: Reinstatement of a previously approved collection.

-(2) Title of the Form/Collection: Request for Premium Processing Service.
+(2) Title of the Form/Collection: Application for Premium Processing Service.

-(3) Agency form number, if any, and the applicable component of the Department of Homeland Security sponsoring the collection: The agency form number is I-907.
-U.S. Citizenship and Immigration Services (USCIS).
+(3) Agency form number, if any, and the applicable component of the Department of Homeland Security sponsoring the collection: Form I-907.
+U.S. Citizenship and Immigration Services.

-(4) Affected public who will be asked or required to respond, as well as a brief abstract: Primary: Business or other for-profit.
+(4) Affected public who will be asked or required to respond, as well as a brief abstract: Business or other for profit.
 The data collected on this form will be used by USCIS to process the petitioner's/applicant's request for premium processing.
 The form serves the purpose of standardizing requests for premium processing, and will ensure that basic information required to assess Start Printed Page 12213eligibility is provided by petitioners/applicants.

 Richard A. Sloan,